bleeding182/bleeding182.github.io/_posts/2017-11-11-dagger-rules-engagement.md

 class MyClass() {

   private MyDependency dependency;

   @Inject
   MyClass(MyDependency dependency) {
     this.dependency = dependency;
   }
 }
 {% endhighlight %}

 Please note the _single_ `@Inject` _on the constructor_.
 There is no need to mark the fields and they can be private as they should.
 Dagger now knows about `MyClass` and will create it with a `dependency` passed into the constructor.
 Isn't this easier to read than having all those `.inject(this)` calls and annotated fields everywhere?

 This also means that you _don't_ need to use modules all the time!
 Any class that has an `@Inject` annotated constructor can be created by Dagger without any further setup!
 This is how we can save a lot of time and effort with Dagger:
 Focus on writing your code, properly list your dependencies, and just assume that someone will pass them into your constructor.
 Dagger will take care of the rest.

-If you're still thinking of calling `new MyClass(...)` yourself, don't.
-I mean it.
-When you call `new` yourself then _you_ have to write that code, _you_ have to maintain it, and _you_ are using Dagger wrong.
-Of course you will still be using `new`, but with Dagger you should be using it significantly less.
+If you use constructor injection, then Dagger can create those objects _for you_.
+Declare your dependencies and Dagger will provide&mdash;be it field injection, constructor injection, or by invoking a provision method mentioned above.
+You should not call `new MyClass()` unless you explicitly want to manage the object creation yourself.

-## 5. Modules are for libraries
+## 5. Modules only when needed

 You are probably using Retrofit, OkHttp, etc. You might have noticed that they usually don't let you create their objects directly, but you have to call a `Builder` and do some setup.
 Since you don't have access to the code you can't make use of `@Inject` annotated constructors either.
 This is what modules are for!

-In modules you can define provider method bindings that will be called when Dagger needs to create a specific object, and they work in the same way constructors do.
+In modules you can define provider method bindings that will be called when Dagger needs to create a specific object, and they work like constructors.
 To tell Dagger about the method, you add a `@Provides` annotation on it.
-Any dependencies that you might have&mdash;you guessed it&mdash;you add as arguments to your method.
+Any dependencies that you might have&mdash;you guessed it&mdash;you add as an arguments to your method.

 {% highlight java %}
 @Module